The microwave phase locking in Bloch transistor: Methods

 \section{Methods}

 The fabrication of experimental samples includes four processes: Ti/Au (10\,nm/80\,nm) contacts for bonding, aluminium JJs, TiN (5nm) super-inductors and Pd resistors (15~nm).
-Super-inductors are prepared with ion etching of the ALD grown TiN film in CF$_4$ plasma.
+Super-inductors are prepared with ion etching of the ALD-grown TiN film in CF$_4$ plasma.
 The inductance per square is $\sim$2~nH.
-The TiN meanders have inductances 0.3~nH and 0.7~nH.
-Pd and Al are deposited using thermal evaporation.
-The Pd resistors have $R_{square}\sim~100~\Omega$.
+Two TiN meanders have inductances 1.15~$\mu$H and 0.34~$\mu$H. Pd and Al are deposited by thermal evaporation.
+The Pd resistors have $R_{square}\sim~10~\Omega$.
 Aluminium JJs, Al/AlO$_x$/Al, are fabricated with the shadow evaporation technique.
-The resistance of the JJ contacts is $R_N\sim 600~\Omega$ recalculated for junction size 100$\times$100 nm.
+The resistance of JJ contacts is $R_N\sim 600~\Omega$ recalculated for junction size 100$\times$100 nm.

 Low-temperature experiments are conducted in a dry dilution refrigerator with a base temperature of 15\,mK.
-The DC lines pass the copper powder filter at room temperature, the thermo-coaxial cables at intermediate temperatures, and the low pass filters at base temperature.
+The thermo-coaxial cables are used for $dc$ lines from room temperature to 15\,mK.
+They are thermalised at 50~K, 4~K, 800~mK and 15~mK.
+Twisted pairs are used for electric circuitry at the base temperature.
+The $dc$ signals pass through cascade of LTCC low pass filters with a stop band from 80\,MHz to 20\,GHz before reaching the BT.
 The MW lines have attenuators at different temperature stages with a total attenuation of -60 dB.
 The $I{-}V$ and d$V$/d$I$ curves are taken using the differential amplifier at room temperature.

-There are events of arbitrary phase shifts in the $dV/dI$ modulation with the gate voltage.
-The occurrence of the shifts increases when MWs are applied.
-Their typical fluctuation time is a few seconds (the trans-conductance of the BT with frequent switching is shown in Fig.~3 of the Supplement).
+There are events of arbitrary phase jumps in $dV/dI$ modulation with the gate voltage.
+The occurrence of them increases when the MW is applied.
+Their typical time constant is few seconds (the transconductance of the BT with frequent switches is shown in Fig.~S9 of the Supplementary Note 7).
 It is highly probable that we encounter a fluctuating charge in the materials.
-The stability of the BT against the fluctuations can be improved by annealing the BT to 4\,K, and cooling back to the operation temperature of 15\,mK.
-The graph in Fig. \ref{fig:Gate} has been compiled after the annealing procedure.
+The stability of BT against switches can be improved by annealing BT to 4\,K, and cooling it back to the operation temperature of 15\,mK.
+The graph in \autoref{fig:Gate} is compiled after the annealing procedure.